kellieotto/ancova-permutations/data/README_clinical_cleaned.txt

 	luigi.salmaso@unipd.it

     Fraser Lewis
-	‎R&D Data Analytics, RB
-	103-105 Bath Road
+	Medical Affairs and Evidence Generation, Reckitt Benckiser 103-105 Bath Road
 	Slough, Berkshire SL1 3UH United Kingdom
 	fraser.lewis@rb.com

-3. Date of data collection (unknown)
+3. Date of data collection
+	Unknown

-4. Geographic location of data collection (where was data collected?): 8 sites in 2 countries
+4. Geographic location of data collection (where was data collected?):
+	8 anonymized sites in 2 countries

 5. Information about funding sources that supported the collection of the data:
-RB collected this data for a clinical trial.
+	Reckitt Benckiser collected this data for a clinical trial.

 --------------------------